 Südsteiermark, Austria: A Food and Wine Lovers Guide to the South Styrian Wine Road

 We’re going to let you in on a little secret, especially you food and wine lovers.
 If ever there was a culinary region begging to be explored, it’s Südsteiermark (South Styria) in the southern region of Austria along the South Styrian Wine Road.
 This patchwork of woodlands, lush rolling hills, and verdant vineyards just an hour from the culinary city of Graz and northern Slovenia is known as the green heart of Austria, and it reminded us more of Tuscany than central Europe.
 It may be hard to pronounce for non-German speakers, but don’t let that keep you away.
 Austrians call it the Steiermark, and their closely guarded secret is being discovered.

 We visited in early fall when the fruits of the vine greeted us at harvest time — bright orange and green pumpkins and luscious sauvignon grapes.
 Through the gentle breeze came an unusual clack, clack, clacking sound of the klapotetz windmills spinning slowly through the countryside, designed to ward off birds and other pests who dare to gobble up precious grapes.
-All this idyllic scenery and soil translates into one of the most vibrant wine and food cultures we’ve ever explored, that should be on every foodie’s quest for authentic tastes and flavors.
+All this idyllic scenery and soil translates into one of the most vibrant wine and food cultures we’ve ever explored, that should be on every foodie’s European bucket list.

 LANGUAGE TIPS for ENGLISH SPEAKING WINE LOVERS: If you’re like us and don’t speak German, don’t let that keep you from visiting Südsteiermark.
 Many Austrians are fluent in English and some locals speak enough to communicate with you, which makes taking a self-guided tour much easier.
+We recommend that you rent a car.
+You can go at your own pace, stop wherever you like and truly enjoy the beauty, and food, of the area.
 Although most road signs and tourist brochures are geared to German speakers, here are some basics to know if you’re driving:

 Austrians speak German.